 The Emmanuel School of Mission (ESM) in Rome is hosted by the very famous convent of the Trinité-des-Monts, entrusted to the Emmanuel Community since september 2016.

-The Spain’s Square (Piazza di Spagna): more than 20 millions visitors per year
+The Spanish Steps (Piazza di Spagna): visited by more than 20 million tourists each year

 The Convent of Trinité-des-Monts